rehbergT/zeroSum/README.md

-## Standalone HPC (high performance computing) version
+## Standalone HPC version

 <em>zeroSum</em> is available as a standalone C++ program which allows
 an easy utilization on computing clusters.
+Note that the mpi parellelization can only be used for the fused LASSO regularization.

 ### Build instructions
 Open a terminal and download the source from github (git client needs to be installed, or downloaded manually):